Arthikha/ConeDetection/README.md

 - **PyTorch**: Selected for its flexibility in building custom models.

 ### Methodology
-1. **Data Preparation**: Images and YOLO-format labels are loaded from the dataset (given as "formula_student_cones_detection_irt.zip"), resized to 640x640, and normalized.
+1. **Data Preparation**: Images and YOLO-format labels are loaded from the dataset, resized to 640x640, and normalized.
 The dataset is processed in batches using a custom `ConeDataset` class.
 2. **Model Training**: The CNN is trained for 20 epochs using Adam optimization.
 Loss combines bounding box regression and classification.
 3. **Evaluation**: mAP@0.5 is calculated using `sklearn.metrics.average_precision_score` to assess detection performance.
 4. **Inference**: The trained model predicts boxes and labels on new images.